What is Belt and Pulley? – Their Diagram & Working

 Stepped Cone Pulley

 The stepped cone pulley is also known as the speed cone.
 In these pulley types, there is more than one pulley of different diameters attached to be adjacent to each other.
-Stepped cone pulley is used in applications that required changing of gear or where the speed of the driven shaft changes frequently like machines.
+Stepped cone pulleys are used in applications that require changing of gears or where the speed of the driven shaft changes frequently, like machines.
 The same belt is used for different speeds attained.

 Jockey Pulley

-A jockey pulley is used in a steering section of a system. it’s similar to an idle pulley which is used for increasing the angle of contact in a one-belt drive.
+A jockey pulley is used in a steering section of a system. it’s similar to an idler pulley, which is used for increasing the angle of contact in a one-belt drive.
 The function of a jockey pulley is to increase the angle of contact of a belt.
-This is to help the belt tension is increased and also to offer a high-velocity ratio to the drive.
+This is to help the belt tension be increased and also to offer a high-velocity ratio to the drive.

 All the above-explained pulleys are used to transmit rotational motion in one way or the other.
-Some other types of pulley include:
+Some other types of pulleys include

 Complex Pulley System